 Silicon is as strong as steel but as light as aluminum.
 Further, it exhibits almost no mechanical stress-strain hysteresis.
-Thus silicon structures can be bent an essentially unlimited number of times without fatiguing or breaking, making silicon a highly reliable mechanical material.
+Thus silicon structures can be bent (over a limited range) an essentially unlimited number of times without fatiguing or breaking, making silicon a highly reliable mechanical material.
 A lack of hysteresis also means that such deformations occur essentially without loss.
 Silicon possesses a high thermal conductivity and a low thermal coefficient of expansion in compared to metals, making silicon structures much more immune to thermal shock, and more thermally precise.
 Finally, while silicon can be etched, it is immune to many common solvents, etchants and corrosive environments.

-From a manufacturing viewpoint, silicon can be "machined" with exceptional precision and repeatability at the micro-scale and below through photolithographically controlled processes [1,2,4] which will be discussed in Chapter 2.
+From a manufacturing viewpoint, silicon can be "machined" with exceptional precision and repeatability at the micron scale and below through photolithographically controlled processes [1,2,4] which will be discussed in Chapter 2.
 It can be both isotropically and anisotropically etched, and silicon wafers can be bonded together nearly seamlessly.
 This bulk micromachining enables the manufacturing of MEMS exhibiting a wide range of simple to complex geometries.
-Silicon can also be combined through surface micromachining with deposited and etched layers of polycrystalline silicon, silicon dioxide, silicon nitride, various metals and other materials, enabling a vast array of tiny sensors and actuators.
+Silicon can also be combined through surface micromachining with deposited and etched layers of poly-crystalline silicon, silicon dioxide, silicon nitride, various metals and other materials, enabling a vast array of tiny sensors and actuators.

-MEMS are now ubiquitous in everyday life, and a substantial industry has formed around them as indicated in Figure 1.
-For example, a common smart phone can contain many MEMS sensors and actuators including accelerometers, gyroscopes, compasses, microphones, pressure sensors and filters.
+MEMS are now ubiquitous in everyday life, and a substantial industry has formed around them as indicated in Figure 1.1.
+For example, a common smart phone often contains many MEMS sensors and actuators including accelerometers, gyroscopes, compasses, microphones, pressure sensors and filters.
 MEMS sensors and actuators are also common in automobiles, printers, and optical and medical devices, for example, among many other products.
 NEMS are a much newer technology, and only now are undergoing rapid development.
 NEMS are already beginning to appear in the form of biological and chemical sensors, for example, making use of new materials such as carbon nanotubes, graphene and biochemically-active thin films.
 They are also likely to appear as interfaces between electronics and biological nervous systems.

-Figure 1: total MEMS market by device/application as of 2015.
+Figure 1.1: total MEMS market by device and/or application as of 2015 [9].

-Figure 2 shows several illustrative MEMS devices used in everyday products.
-The digital mirror device in the top row is a component of the TI digital light processor used in projectors.
-The print head in the top row is a component of an HP ink-jet printer.
-The Bosch pressure sensor is used in automotive applications, among others.
-The Knowles microphone, ADI accelerometer and ST gyroscope shown across the bottom row are representative of MEMS devices that are used in a common smart phone.
+Figure 1.2 shows several illustrative MEMS devices used in everyday products.
+The Digital Mirror Device on the left is a component of the TI Digital Light Processor used in projectors.
+The Knowles Microphone in the center and the ADI Accelerometer on the right are representative of MEMS devices used in a common smart phone.